 It’s simple, but not obvious for most leaders.
 Values must be authentic to who you are, and business and personal values will always be inextricably linked.

 How does this show up in the process?
 Start by defining the personal values that guide decision making for the business and cultural leaders at your organization.
+Staying authentic is a key point when defining company values, as they will be intertwined with your company culture for years to come.

 At the outset of this process, I asked our leadership team during our weekly meeting to come up with the most important values that guide their individual decision making, both in business and life.